HarikrishnanBalagopal/video-generation/summaries/nips-2016-generating-videos-with-scene-dynamics.md

 ### DATASETS

 - Unlabeled Video Dataset: The authors took 2 million videos from Flickr using tags.
 The dataset is over 5000 hours.
+This contains parts of the Yahoo Flickr Creative Commons Dataset.

 - Filtered Unlabeled Videos: The above dataset filtered by scene category using Places2 pre-trained model [NIPS 2014 Learning deep features for scene recognition using places database](https://papers.nips.cc/paper/5349-learning-deep-features-for-scene-recognition-using-places-database.pdf).
 4 scene categories: golf course, hospital rooms (babies), beaches, and train station.
 Stabilized the camera motion for both datasets.
 Extracted SIFT keypoints, used RANSAC to estimate a homography (rotation, translation, scale) between adjacent frames, and warped frames to minimize background motion.
 When the homography moved out of the frame, filled in the missing values using the previous frames.
 If the homography has too large of a re-projection error, ignored that segment of the video for training, which only happened 3% of the time.
 Videos are 32 frames of spatial resolution 64 x 64.